 Display scenes in augmented reality

-Augmented reality (AR) experiences can be implemented with two common patterns: tabletop and flyover.
+Augmented reality (AR) experiences can be implemented with three common patterns: tabletop, flyover, and world-scale.

 • Flyover – With flyover AR you can explore a scene using your device as a window into the virtual world.
 A typical flyover AR scenario starts with the scene’s virtual camera positioned over an area of interest.
 You can walk around and reorient the device to focus on specific content in the scene.